fieserWolF/ditheridoo/README.md

 - implement real undo for all functions
 - implement hires drawing mode
 - implement different pencil sizes
+- implement: freely adjustable edit window
+- maybe: preview window: indicate current view with a visible frame
+- maybe: preview window: move visible frame by dragging the mouse
+- maybe: "draw mode: select": avoid moving of the controls

 Any help and support in any form is highly appreciated.

-If you have a feature request, a bug report or if you want to offer help, please contact me:
+If you have a feature request, a bug report or if you want to offer help, please, contact me:

 [http://csdb.dk/scener/?id=3623](http://csdb.dk/scener/?id=3623)
 or